ember-learn/ember-blog/source/2019-10-18-the-ember-times-issue-120.md

 ## [Ember Engines: The What, What Not and Why? – Part 1 📝](https://medium.com/developer-paradise/ember-engines-the-what-what-not-and-when-part-1-49187c949db5)

 If you have ever heard something about **ember-engines** but you need to refresh your knowledge, or they are completely new to you, [@abhilashlr](https://github.com/abhilashlr) wrote a [blog post](https://medium.com/developer-paradise/ember-engines-the-what-what-not-and-when-part-1-49187c949db5) about them.
+Engines allow multiple logical applications to be composed together into a single application from the user's perspective, while satisfying the separation of concerns convention for the developer.
 This first [post](https://medium.com/developer-paradise/ember-engines-the-what-what-not-and-when-part-1-49187c949db5) nicely establishes what an ember-engine is, and emphasizes what it is not.

 Stay tuned for part two on how [@abhilashlr](https://github.com/abhilashlr) used ember-engines in his app.

 ---